ksatola/Computational-Statistics/README.md

 3. Samples should be of the same size.
 4. At best there should be more than 20 observations in a sample.

-Assumtions 3 and 4 are quick to deal with.
+Assumptions 3 and 4 are quick to deal with.
 Our first sample (drug) has 9 observations and the second (placebo) 10.
 They are not equal in size but close, so we can live with it.
 The small number of observations (less than 20) may impact the quality of t-test outcome but we have no other choice but to try (we do not have any other observations).

-To check if assumption one is is met we will use Shapiro-Wilk test designed specifically for samples containing less than 50 observations.
+To check if assumption one is met, we will use **Shapiro-Wilk test** designed specifically for samples containing less than 50 observations.
 For that we will use a helper function `normaltest()` which utilizes `shapiro()` function of the `scipy.stats` module.

 ```python
 from scipy import stats